Nejik/njBox/README.md

 ## Dependencies

 Plugin have **no dependencies** and support all modern browsers (ie11+).
-But, if you need to support older browsers, you can include jQuery that supports older browsers, plugin will find and use it, you don't need to configure anything here.
+But, if you need to support older browsers, you can include jQuery, plugin will find and use it, you don't need to configure anything here.
 Also if you need ie10, 9 for example, you can insert some polyfills without jQuery at all.

 ## Usage